How to increment the parent entity version whenever a child entity gets modified with JPA and Hibernate

 Introduction In this article, we are going to see how we can build an entity in a fluent style API fashion when using JPA and Hibernate.
 The JHipster development team wants to expose a Fluent Interface entity building methods for their JPA entities, so they asked me if this is going to work with JPA and Hibernate.
 While JPA is rather strict about entity getters and setter, Hibernate is more lenient in this regard.

-Introduction One of my readers asked me to help him map a Composite Primary Key using JPA and Hibernate.
-Because this is a recurrent question, I decided to write a blog post in which I describe this mapping is more detail.
+Introduction One of my readers asked me to help him map a Composite Key using JPA and Hibernate.
+Because this is a recurrent question, I decided to write a blog post in which I describe this mapping in more detail.